 Why am I sometimes asked to log in even though I've registered before?
 Your browser cache/history may have cleared itself.
 Visit https://www.nytimes.com/ and log back in.

 Why can't I download as many archival articles as I want?
 This particular subscription is geared toward current, up-to-the-minute access to breaking news.
 Archival articles may be accessed on a very limited basis, but for more complete research, visit our New York Times Historical Newspaper subscription, which covers events from 1851-2012 (available on A-to-Z database list).

 How do I get mobile apps?
 After registering, open the newspaper's virtual front page, then look for and click the "mobile apps" link to go to a page featuring all available apps.
-These may be downloaded directly to your mobile devices.
+Many of these may be downloaded directly to your mobile devices (some, like Crosswords, are not part of our subscription).
 These apps may not be supported on all devices.